CanTalat-Yakan/Unity.Dependencies.GitFolderSynchronizer/README.md

 - In the Project window, select a folder inside the repo you want to operate on
 - For pulling remote changes: Assets → Git Fetch and Pull (pulls only if behind)
 - For committing/pushing: Assets → Git Commit and Push → review changes → enter a message → Commit and Push
+- For batch syncing everything: Tools → Git Commit & Push All Changes
+  - First‑time setup: open Assets → Git Commit and Push once to save your token, then run the Tools command

 ### Menu Commands
 - Assets → Git Fetch and Pull